 Finance at VSB is a community of exceptional thought leaders with a reputation for high-quality research, curricular innovation, and nationally-recognized technological resources.
 Finance faculty collaborate with academic colleagues, students, alumni, and corporate partners to ensure a dynamic and business-relevant learning environment.

-VSB Finance faculty publish in journals including the Journal of Finance, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance, Journal of Banking and Finance, Journal of Futures Markets, Journal of International Money and Finance, Journal of Portfolio Management, Financial Analysts Journal, as well as other leading journals.
+VSB Finance faculty publish in journals including the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Management Science, Real Estate Economics, Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Money Credit and Banking, Review of Finance, Journal of Banking and Finance, as well as other leading journals.

 The heart of VSB finance education is the dynamic VSB Applied Finance Lab, one of the first and best of its kind in the nation.
 The lab, which includes a simulated trading room, is designed to offer students the same real-time resources available to Wall Street traders.

 Excellent data resources are provided, including CRSP/Compustat Merged, DRI/Global Insight, RiskMetrics, NYSE TAQ, SDC Platinum, OptionMetrics, Thomson 13F, Factset, Global Financial Data, Morningstar Direct, Argus, SNL Financial, IW Financial and other data resources.
 Most data are available via the WRDS portal.
 Additionally, our Applied Finance Lab houses 24 Bloomberg terminals.
 These resources are available to support faculty scholarship, teaching, and five student managed funds.